Posted on February 12 2020

 It will provide sun protection for sensitive or color-treated hair, keep tangles at bay, and protect your scalp and face from the rays of the sun.

-This probably goes without saying, but don’t forget to armor-up with sunscreen every time you go outside!
-Don’t just grab the first sunscreen you see.
-Choose one that’s safe for your body and the coral reefs.
+This probably goes without saying, but don’t forget to armor up with sunscreen every time you go outside!

 For your delicate face, check out our Daily Sheer Tinted Facial Mineral Sunscreen.
-And for the rest of your body, a reef-safe sunscreen, like our Clear Zinc Sunscreen Lotion, will do the trick.
+And for the rest of your body, a daily sunscreen like our Clear Zinc Sunscreen Lotion will do the trick.

 Even if you don’t have the chance to take a shower right after swimming, a quick rinse-off can help.
 Running fresh water through your hair will remove some of the saltwater or chemicals until you have time to take a proper shower.